 Refreshing kitchen units, doors and worktops

 Giving your kitchen a refresh, rather than fully replacing it, will help cut the cost of your kitchen refurbishment.
-We've worked with RICS to compile the average prices for and drawers and fitting a replacement kitchen worktop.
+Especially since a large part of the costs of a new kitchen are the units.